 Research Data & Methodology

-We looked at 5,000 homes sold in California between 2020-2023.
-We focused on single-family homes in major cities.
-The data included:
+Our study analyzed 5,000 California homes sold between 2020-2023, focusing on single-family residences in major cities.
+The dataset included:

 - 2,350 homes with owned solar PV systems